 As you can see in the data above, there are multiple transactions that have the same tribute name and need to be merged into the singular tribute instead of several.

 You will need to decide which tribute will be the master tribute and make a list of all the other Id’s.
 This separate list will be used to deactivate the old tribute records in a second import.
 Once the list is made change the Id of all of the other duplicates to that Id (the master tribute ID).

-Now that the spreadsheet has been manipulated, navigate to Automation & Workflow > General > Import & Export and select Import.
+Step 7: Now that the spreadsheet has been manipulated, navigate to the Automation & Workflow App > General > Import & Export > Create New: Import.

-The last step is deactivating the tribute Id’s that these transactions were originally associated with.
-Navigate to Automation & Workflow > General > Import & Export > Create New > Import and select tributes as the import to, just as you did in the first import.
+Step 12: The last step is deactivating the tribute Id’s that these transactions were originally associated with.
+Navigate to Automation & Workflow App > General > Import & Export > Create New > Import > Import To: Tributes , just as you did in the first import.
 Add Tribute Id and Active as fields for the import.
 To make them inactive add 0 in your excel spreadsheet under the ‘Active’ column.

 Step 13: Upload the list of tribute Ids and finish the import.

 Step 14: Once the import job process, all of the tributes will become deactivated.